LJMUAstroecology/flirpy/README.md

                         (default: True)
+  --export_tiff         Export radiometric tiff files (default: True) --no_export_tiff      Export radiometric tiff files (default: True) --export_raw          Leave raw files (by default copy meta to radiometric)
+                        (default: False)
+  --no_export_raw       Leave raw files (by default copy meta to radiometric)
+                        (default: False)
-  --export_tiff         Export radiometric tiff files (default: True) --no_export_tiff      Export radiometric tiff files (default: True) --export_preview      Export 8-bit preview png files (default: True) --no_export_preview   Export 8-bit preview png files (default: True) --skip_thermal        Skip thermal processing (default: False) --no_skip_thermal     Skip thermal processing (default: False) --sync_rgb            Attempt to synchronise RGB/IR streams (default: False) --no_sync_rgb         Attempt to synchronise RGB/IR streams (default: False)
+  --export_preview      Export 8-bit preview png files (default: True) --no_export_preview   Export 8-bit preview png files (default: True) --skip_thermal        Skip thermal processing (default: False) --no_skip_thermal     Skip thermal processing (default: False) --sync_rgb            Attempt to synchronise RGB/IR streams (default: False) --no_sync_rgb         Attempt to synchronise RGB/IR streams (default: False)
 ```

+**Flirpy includes an experimental FFF interpreter that attempts to load metadata and other information directly from the file headers.
+If you have trouble splitting your SEQ files, then specify the `width` and `height` parameters in this script and it will fall back to using Exiftool.**

 `split_seqs` accepts either a directory, a specific filename, or a wildcard string (e.g. `"./my/data/flight_*.SEQ"`).
 If you use wildcards, be sure to enclose the argument in quotes, otherwise your shell will expand the wildcard before running the program and confuse it.
 If you specify a directoy, all SEQ files in that diretory will be used.